ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_part0.md

 For an initial teamwork exercise you will be asked to pick a team name according to the exact specifications below.

+* If you have fewer than 6 members, you may be split up and assigned to other teams.

 # What to submit

 Every team member will need to submit the following: